josh-abrams/josh-abrams.github.io/_projects/2019-08-27-cso-summer.md

 ## User Personas

-From the collected research and synthesis, we generated our primary persona, Katie Burns, who is a Millenial music enthusiast who goes to the CSO a few times per year.
+From the collected research and synthesis, we generated our primary persona, Katie Burns, who is a Millennial music enthusiast who goes to the CSO a few times per year.
 Our secondary persona, Tom, has never been to the CSO and is not really interested in going unless someone invites him.

 <div class="gallery" data-columns="2">
 	<img src="/images/cso-summer/synthesis/user_persona_1.jpg">